weijiekoh/goengine/README.md

 # Goengine

-Goengine is a simple implementation of a concurrent shared-state design pattern for Go.
+Goengine is a simple implementation of a concurrent shared-state design pattern in Go.
 It is inspired by a [blog post](https://blog.mozilla.org/services/2014/03/12/sane-concurrency-with-go/) Rob Miller from Mozilla, as well as the [Reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern).